This Grilled Vegetable Medley delights with cheerful hues of bell pepper, plump cherry tomatoes, and emerald zucchini.

 - 1 pound cherry tomatoes , stems removed

 - Sea salt and ground black pepper

-- Prep vegetables as directed.
+- Prep vegetables as indicated.
 Assemble peppers, cherry tomatoes, and garlic cloves on separate skewers.
-(If using a grill basket, make sure the vegetables are not crowded and will cook evenly.)
+(If using a grill pan, make sure the vegetables are not crowded and will cook evenly.)

 - [url href="undefined"][/url]

 - Arrange sliced squash, onion discs, and skewers on a rimmed baking sheet and brush with olive oil to lightly coat.
 Season generously with salt and pepper, then sprinkle with herbs.